 Since returning to using more of my traditional art media, I’m really enjoying the interplay between working both onscreen, and offscreen (reminds me of Star trek terminology ) 🙂 Such as: catching a pencil sketch with the “Scanner Pro” app, playing about with it in an art app… printing it… then perhaps applying some watercolour.
 Or enlarging and cropping a part of a scanned in watercolour, printing it, then applying more traditional media to it…and so on..and on.. *There’s info on the captions under each pic, describing it’s travels.

 I’m slowly gathering together a collection of finished works in traditional media on paper; as well as their digital/traditional offspring.
 Some closely resemble the parent, some less so…each a work in it’s own right.

 On my post,“About Drawing Faces”, there’s some more general info about the “faces” I love to draw, and an example of a fine pencil technique I used to draw one of my sons as a baby.

 I’m also working on some flowers and still life watercolours, and trying out a little oil-pastel – will share some soonish.

 A while back, I painted this in an app called, “Art Rage”.
 I’ve printed it onto a lovely %100 cotton paper, and added it to my art I have for sale in my local area.
-Also, I’ll soon have some art, perhaps a few small pencil and watercolour artworks, but mostly prints, available for purchase via my “Shop” page – there’s already some info on this page.
-I so enjoy that I’m able to make my own iPad art prints, and reproductive prints.
+Also, I’ll soon have some art, perhaps a few small pencil and watercolour artworks, available for purchase via my “Shop” page.
+I have some of art already available online as art prints, and on various items, in my Red Bubble shop, here.

 Thought I’d try out the WordPress “Simple” payment system, which uses Paypal.
 Recently this was even further simplified – great job WordPress!
 As for promoting my art for sale, not my forte…. so just as well it’s more a fun adventure, than a serious business venture!